lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 The verifier does the following:

 1. Get the "old with new" certificate.
+The location to retrieve theses certificates from, may be available in the authority information access extension of the "new with new" certificate, see caIssuers access method in Section 4.2.2.1 of {{RFC5280}}, or it may be locally configured.

-    1. If a repository is available, look up the caCertificate attribute in the repository and pick the "old with new" certificates.
+    1. If a repository is available, look up the certificate in the caCertificate attribute.

+    1. If a HTTP or FTP server is available, pick the certificate from the "certs-only" CMS message.

-    1. If no repository is available and the verifier has an untrusted copy of the old root CA certificate, e.g., the signer provided it in-band, the verifier can use the root CA update general message to request the link certificate from a PKI management entity, see {{sect-5.3.19.15}}.
+    1. If a CMP server and an untrusted copy of the old root CA certificate is available (e.g., the signer provided it in-band in the CMP extraCerts filed), request the certificate using the root CA update general message, see {{sect-5.3.19.15}}.

-    1. Otherwise, get it "out-of-band" in a trustworthy manner.
+    1. Otherwise, the get the certificate "out-of-band" using any trustworthy mechanism.

-1. If received the link certificates, check that the validity periods and the subject and issuer fields match.
-Verify the signatures using the new CA key (which the verifier has locally).
-Securely store the old trust anchor information if all checks were successful, if needed.
+1. If received the certificate, check that the validity periods and the subject and issuer fields match.
+Verify the signatures using the new root CA key (which the verifier has locally).

-1. If correct, check the signer's certificate using the old CA key.
+1. If all checks were successful, securely store the old trust anchor information and validate the signer's certificate.

 ### Revocation - Change of CA Key